bgachara/bgachara.github.io/posts/rust_ref.md

 ## Generics

-- Rust being a strog-types language, we must provide single type signatures for data structures and function parameters.
-- This helps the compiler figure out how to manage its memory safely, can however be limiting to a programmer.
+- Rust being a strong-typed language, we must provide single type signatures for data structures and function parameters.
+This helps the compiler figure out how to manage its memory safely, can however be limiting to a programmer.
 - Generic types can work across multiple types.

 ### When to use

 - Imagine working on the velocity of an object, might be measured either in integer or float point numbers.
-- Building separate data structures would mean code duplication.
+Building separate data structures would mean code duplication.
 - Generics help avoid this code repetition by combining them into a single datatype using the generic type T.

 ```rust